raspibolt/raspibolt/zeus.md

 * To uninstall lndconnect, follow the guidelines provided in [this section](#Uninstall lndconnect)

-* To deactovate the LND REST API Tor hidden service, follow the guidelines in [this section](# Temporarily disabling the Tor hidden service)
+* To deactivate the LND REST API Tor hidden service, follow the guidelines in [this section](# Temporarily disabling the Tor hidden service)

 ---